You want to make sure you’re getting the most out of your thyroid medication, whether it be NDT, T4-only meds like Levo or T3 meds.

 Yours can differ depending on your own circumstances, but I like to keep NDT at least an hour away from any food, drink (that’s not water) and other meds and supplements, if not a bit longer if possible, to avoid anything affecting it.

-I only drink water all day, apart from one or two cups of green tea, which are never drank within a couple of hours of my next/last NDT dosage.
+I only drink water all day, apart from one or two cups of fruit or herbal tea, which are never drank within a couple of hours of my next/last NDT dosage.
 I keep at least an hour either side, so before and after, taking each dose, free from anything else.
 If you can leave up to a few hours, then this is better, but it is not always viable.

 If you’re on thyroid medication and still feel unwell, then check out this post.